What is Social Commerce? Instagram for Social Selling

 With an incredible amount of customer data available on social, you have a prime opportunity to tweak and target your advertising.

 Social commerce offers a chance to get specific, ready-to-purchase products in front of your ideal customer, those people who would love these products while they are scrolling on social media.
-In a way that traditional e-commerce website and marketing cannot do.
+In a way that traditional e-commerce websites and marketing cannot do.

 If your demographic target is 18-to-34 years of age, they’re already online and waiting to shop while they’re scrolling around.